EDIorg/EMLassemblyline/documentation/instructions.md

 ### Step 15: Geographic coverage

-If your dataset contains more than one sampling location, then you will want to add this information to your metadata.
+If your dataset contains more than one sampling point or area, then you will want to add this information to your metadata.
 Often a data user will search for data withing a geographic area.

-As of now the assembly line only supports point locations, multiple areas are not yet supported.
+#### Geographic points

 Run the function `extract_geocoverage` to get the unique latitude, longitude, and site name combinations from your data and write to file. `extract_geocoverage` requires specific inputs that may require altering the latitude and longitude formate of your data.
 See documenation for details.